buddylee9399/aia_cjAvilla_creator_platform_stripe_store_v2/README.md

 - ITS WORKING SO FAR
 - testing if webhooks through pay is working
+- start the server, open another terimoan and run the stripe listen, on a 3rd terminal: do the following curl
 - in terminal:  curl -X POST localhost:3000/pay/webhooks/curl -d '{"data":"data"}'
 - got some data, not sure if its correct, lets keep going
 - his webhooks is routed to: post '/webhooks/:source', to: 'webhooks#create'